LBaaS/lbaas-api/docs/deviceapi.md

 *status* is a text string representing the status of the device as reported by the device to the LBaaS service ( this is done through the gearman client / worker interface ).
 Status values can be 'OFFLINE', 'ONLINE', 'ERROR'.

 ####address
 *address* is the IPv4 or IPV6 address of the device.
-This is the adress which will be used as the LBs address used by the customer.
+This is the adress which will be used as the loadbalancer's address used by the customer.
 Note, this should be a Nova floating IP address for usage with HAProxy on Nova.

 ####name
 *name* is the name of the device which is used internally by LBaaS as the gearman worker name.
 Each device name is specified by the pool manager and must be unique for each device.
 The format of the name is